Food and Beverage

 Purification of Feed Water for Production

-During the process, UF membranes remove microorganisms and suspended solids, while RO membranes eliminate salts and other dissolved contaminants.
+During the process, Ceramic Ultrafiltration (UF) technology remove microorganisms and suspended solids, while Spiral Wound Reverse Osmosis (RO) technologies eliminate salts and other dissolved contaminants.
 This dual filtration system produces high-quality water that prevents contamination and supports consistent product quality.
 By using purified water, wineries can enhance the overall integrity of the production process and ensure the wine meets both safety and taste expectations.

 Recovery of Wine from Pomace

-Through membrane filtration, the pomace is subjected to pressure, allowing the liquid to pass through membranes while retaining the solid components.
+Through membrane separation, the pomace is subjected to pressure, allowing the liquid to pass through membranes while retaining the solid components.
 This process effectively extracts the remaining wine or juice from the pomace.
 The benefits include increased overall wine yield, reduced production waste, and improved cost-efficiency, making it a sustainable and economically beneficial practice in winemaking.

 Plant extraction involves isolating valuable bioactive compounds, such as antioxidants, alkaloids, and essential oils, for applications in food, pharmaceuticals, and cosmetics.
 Membrane technology plays a vital role in this process by enabling efficient separation, purification, and concentration under mild conditions that preserve compound integrity.
 Through selective filtration, membranes reduce solvent usage, lower energy consumption, and ensure high-purity extracts.
 This sustainable approach enhances recovery efficiency, minimizes waste, and maintains the quality of sensitive bioactive molecules.